Welcome to TFI Smarter Travel for Campuses

-Smarter Travel Campus is a behaviour change programme working with Third Level Campuses to implement voluntary Campus Travel Plans that promote and encourage sustainable and active commuting.
+TFI Smarter Travel is a behaviour change programme working with Third Level Campuses to implement voluntary Campus Travel Plans that promote and encourage sustainable and active commuting.

 A growing number of Irish Third Level Campuses are engaging in Smarter Travel, working with students and employees to facilitate more sustainable travel choices – resulting in better access, enhanced student and employee wellbeing, reduced costs, reduced carbon emissions, and more effective parking management.

-You can find out more information on our Smarter Travel Campus Partners and their success stories by visiting Smarter Travel Campus – Partner Package.
+You can find out more information on our Campus Partners and some of their success stories by visiting TFI Smarter Travel Campus Partners.